supreme2580/stark-squeeze/README.md

 - Reduce data size for direct Starknet storage
 - Possibly Remove IPFS dependency (Pinata)
 - Seamless integration for dApp developers

+## Contribution

+To contribute to this project:
+- Clone the repository
+- Create a new branch
+- Make changes
+- Submit a pull request

+Follow the coding standards and ensure proper documentation.